JenSeReal/otel-getting-started/tutorial/content/intro/overview_of_otel/index.md

 - *SDK*
   - provider implement the OpenTelemetry API
   - contains the actual logic to generate, process and emit telemetry
-  - OpenTelemetry ships with official providers that serve as the reference implementation (commonly refered to as the SDK)
+  - OpenTelemetry ships with official providers that serve as the reference implementation (commonly referred to as the SDK)
   - possible to write your own